SeaDve/seadve.github.io/content/pages/about.md

 +++
-path = "/about"
+path = "about"
 title = "About"
-template = "about.html"
+template = "info-page.html"
 +++

 Hi!
 My name is **Dave Patrick Caberto**, sometimes known as **SeaDve** online.
 I am currently 19 years old and a student of BS Electronics Engineering in the Philippines.